 While there are only three exterior hues available for the LX, there are six hues available for the S. Clear White, Silky Silver, and Aurora Black Pearl are all available for both models, the latter at an additional cost of $195.
 The remaining three exterior hues, which are available for the S only, include Phantom Gray, Deep Sea Blue, and Currant Red.
 The best hue for the LX is the Silky Silver, while it accentuates the Rio's contour lines, it also contrasts nicely with the black exterior trim and window linings.
 As for the S, the Currant Red is the recommended option, giving off a miniature Stinger vibe, even if nothing else about the Rio does.

-With its new, weaker engine and efficiency-minded CVT gearbox, it's clear that Kia has optimized the latest Rio toward achieving the best possible gas mileage figures it can, rather than impressive straight-line performance.
-This is par for the subcompact segment since no one really offers blistering pace anymore, but with ten horsepower fewer than before, the Rio Sedan's ten-second-plus 0-60 mph run is glacial at best.
+With its new, weaker engine and efficiency-minded CVT gearbox, it's clear that Kia has optimized the latest Rio toward achieving the best possible gas mileage figures it can, rather than prioritizing impressive straight-line performance and high top speeds.
+This is par for the subcompact segment since no one really offers blistering pace anymore, but with ten horsepower fewer than before, the Rio Sedan's ten-second-plus 0 to 60 mph run is glacial at best.
 However, rivals are stuck in the same realm, and with front-wheel-drive as the default drivetrain in the segment - once again favoring economy - the Rio fits in with the rest of the pack.

 Despite being part of the Gamma family, the new engine for 2020 has some differences.
 While we won't go into technical details, the main things you need to know are that the 1.6-liter four-cylinder now develops less power and torque than before, churning out 120 hp and 112 lb-ft.
 There's no longer a traditional automatic gearbox, either, as for the new year there's a new CVT auto managing drive to the front end.

-While performance figures might seem pathetic, the Rio thrives within the confines of the city.
+While performance figures might seem pathetic, the Kia Rio is a car that thrives within the confines of the city.
 There's no need to chase 0-60 mph times because from 0-40 mph the little Kia is spritely and eager.
 It won't blow your hair back, but pulling away from traffic lights is a simple chore, although the CVT gearbox isn't the best companion.
 It manages things well enough from a mileage standpoint, but it's dull and uneventful, and the droning and rubber-band sensation typical of CVTs is still present.
-Keep the Rio within the city and it'll be more than capable, but for the sake of your sanity, avoid highways at all costs as the subcompact is simply too underpowered for the open road.
+Keep the Rio within the city and it'll be more than capable, but for the sake of your sanity, avoid highways at all costs as test drives of the subcompact prove it is simply too underpowered for the open road.

 The Rio Sedan is a relatively lightweight vehicle, which along with its subcompact dimensions make it an ideal city runabout.
 Though not nearly as athletic as the Toyota Yaris, the Rio Sedan still proves somewhat capable.
 Body roll is impressively well controlled around corners and tight bends, and while the steering provides only a slight bit of feedback from the front end, it's appropriately weighted and very precise nonetheless.
 Kia has effectively managed to balance the Rio's impressive handling poise with a decently comfortable ride quality along with a substantial feel.
 Its solid structure and well-tuned chassis have it soak up most everyday road imperfections and typical undulations reasonably well for such a small car, too.